OpenJohnMacGregor/ElisaPages/docs/PseudoDIA.md

 This description is often needed to estimate the risks of the kernel development process and to reduce those risks by further mitigating activities by the user.

 A "Pseudo-DIA" includes the following characteristics:
-  a. a specification of the scope, i.e., the development of an item or element
+1. a specification of the scope, i.e., the development of an item or element
-  b. a definition of two parties involved in the development of that scope
+1. a definition of two parties involved in the development of that scope
-  c. description of activities
+1. description of activities
-  d. assignment of activities to each party,
+1. assignment of activities to each party,
-  e. evidences that the assignment meets the actual reality of executed activities among the two parties
+1. evidences that the assignment meets the actual reality of executed activities among the two parties
-  f. description of resulting evidences or work products that need to be created by one party and provided as input to the other party for a further activity.
+1. description of resulting evidences or work products that need to be created by one party and provided as input to the other party for a further activity.
+{: .alphaList}

 In other words, a "Pseudo-DIA" can describe "a specific scenario between two parties in which activities are performed, evidences are reviewed, or work products (3.185) are exchanged between two parties related to the development of items (3.84) or elements (3.41) are specified."